f-irac-odes/-medievaljs-sword/README.md

 world.emitEvent('customEvent', { message: 'Hello, World! 🌍' });
 ```

-> Fun fact: Emitting custom events is like sending a postcard to all your entities 📬.
+> 💌 Fun fact: Emitting custom events is like sending a postcard to all your entities.

-## Advanced Features 💼💣
+## 💼💣 Advanced Features

-- **Deferred Entity Creation**: Because some entities like to make a dramatic entrance ⌛.
+- ⌛ **Deferred Entity Creation**: Because some entities like to make a dramatic entrance.
-- **Custom Hooks**: Use lifecycle hooks like an exclusive backstage pass to control entity behavior 🎫.
+- 🎫 **Custom Hooks**: Use lifecycle hooks like an exclusive backstage pass to control entity behavior.

-## Contributing 🤝🎯
+## 🤝🎯 Contributing

 We would love your help to make this engine even more **awesome**!
 Submit issues, PRs, or just send us a virtual high-five! 🙌

-> _"With great engines, comes great responsibility."_ – Not Spider-Man, but close 🕸️
+> 🕸️ _"With great engines, comes great responsibility."_ – Not Spider-Man, but close

-Feel free to contribute at the [GitHub repository](https://github.com/f-irac-odes/-medievaljs-sword).
+Feel free to contribute at the [GitHub repository]((https://github.com/f-irac-odes/-medievaljs-sword)).

-## License 📝📜
+## 📝📜 License

 This project is licensed under the **MIT License**.

 ---

-> Now go ahead and build something epic! 🚀🎮 **Enjoy the ECS ride!**
+🚀🎮 Now go ahead and build something epic with **Sword ECS**! **Enjoy the ride!**
 ```